 In contrast, “non-evergreen”, seasonal, or topical content is tied in with specific holidays, events, or time periods.
 Halloween, Christmas, Thanksgiving, Easter are great examples of seasonal content – but so are articles about the H1N1 flu virus, Barack Obama’s inauguration, the price of oil and gas, cultural references, clothing trends, and celebrity shenanigans.

 Which is Better – Evergreen or Topical Articles?

 I prefer evergreen content on my Quips and Tips blogs, because they offers a more steady flow of readers.
-But, I do post some seasonal content; in fact my Easy Homemade Halloween Costumes for Women is my most popular article ever, at over 100,000 page views in just over a year.
+But, I do post some seasonal content; in fact my Types of Articles to Write for Magazines is my most popular article ever, at over 100,000 page views in just over a year.

 When I pitch article ideas to magazine editors, however, I tend to write about ideas that are research-based.
 This means they aren’t necessarily evergreen.
 For instance, I wrote an article about how the scent of citrus improves feelings of depression in women.
 The new research isn’t evergreen (more new research will displace it eventually), but depression in women won’t likely go away.